snd/mohair/README.md

   - delete DONE
     - returning

+- better `.table`
+  - a seperate from object which is used to construct this
+  - support multiple tables in `.table`
+  - support alias syntax `{foo: 'table'}` in `.table`
+  - support subqueries in `.table`
+  - throw when insert / update / delete with multiple tables

+- better joins
+  - think about it !!! ...
+  - for lateral need to support subqueries

 - join helper for select

 - better errors
   - check error message in tests for error conditions
   - test for every possible error condition
   - throw correct errors (`TypeError` for example)
-- better `.table`
-  - support multiple tables in `.table`
-  - support alias syntax `{foo: 'table'}` in `.table`
-  - support subqueries in `.table`
-  - throw when insert / update / delete with multiple tables
 - make `updateFrom` work
   - https://github.com/snd/mohair/pull/29/files
 - support insert with subquery
   - `mohair.insert(['a', 'b', 'c'], mohair.table('user').select('id'))`
-- better joins
-  - think about it !!! ...

 - README
   - functional, immutable